davebenson/doom4-walkthrough/README.md

 In front of a closed door, you'll see some Health and Ammo, and CODEX ENTRY "Environments / Argent Facility".
-Less obviously, befind some barrels to the left, is a Classic Doom Level Lever - the lever is in the dark and hard to see.
+Less obviously, behind some barrels to the left, is a Classic Doom Level Lever - the lever is in the dark and hard to see.
 Pull it: the "retro" level itself will be easy to see ahead.